-Clearwater employed approximately 1,300 individuals as of December 31, 2013.
+Clearwater employed approximately 1,400 individuals as of December 31, 2014.
 The number of employees fluctuates throughout the year based on raw material availability and other seasonal factors.

-Clearwater has five collective agreements covering approximately 480 employees.
+Clearwater has five collective agreements covering approximately 400 employees.
 The plant workers in Glace Bay, Nova Scotia are represented by the Canadian Auto Workers Union.
 The three year collective agreement with this plant expires on October 31, 2016.
 The plant workers in the two Newfoundland and Labrador plants are represented by the Fish, Food and Allied Workers Union.
 The three year agreement for the plant in Grand Bank, Newfoundland and Labrador expires on July 31, 2016.
-The three year agreement with plant workers in St. Anthony, Newfoundland and Labrador expires on December 31, 2014.
+The three year agreement with plant workers in St. Anthony, Newfoundland and Labrador expired on December 31, 2014 and is currently under negotiation.
 Clearwater has five year collective agreements with the crew of its Canadian factory sea scallop vessels which expire on May 31, 2018, and the Canadian lobster vessel crew which expires on December 31, 2016.
 Crew for both sea scallop and lobster fleets are represented by the United Food and Commercial Workers (UFCW).